AlexP007/cli/README.md

 For now time there is only one option you MUST pass:
 * script_file_name - name of the file

+there are also additional options:
+* list (list => 'Y') the list command will be available

 ### Handling Commands
     Cli::handle(string  $command, callable  $callback, array  $flags = array(), array $env = array())